melody-ding/go-vidprep/README.md

 ## Important Notes

+1. Frame Count Consistency:
+   - Each clip will have exactly the target number of frames
+   - Clips shorter than the target will be padded with zeros
+   - Clips longer than the target will be trimmed
+   - Remaining frames that don't form a complete chunk will be discarded

+2. WebDataset Sharding:
+   - Shards are created as tar files containing the specified number of samples
+   - Each shard is named `shard_XXXXX.tar` where XXXXX is a zero-padded number
+   - Samples within shards maintain their original filenames
+   - Sharding is optional and only occurs if `-shard-dir` is specified

-### Frame Truncation
+3. Frame Truncation:
    - The tool will only save complete chunks of exactly `targetFrames` length
    - Any remaining frames that don't form a complete chunk will be discarded
    - For example, if a video has 50 frames and `targetFrames` is 16:
      - It will create 3 chunks of 16 frames each (48 frames total)
      - The remaining 2 frames will be discarded
    - To avoid losing frames, choose a `targetFrames` value that divides evenly into your expected video lengths

 ### File Naming
 - Chunk numbers use 5 decimal places (00000-99999)